 Are you prepared financially for adoption?
 Finances play a critical part in the adoption process as well.
 Review your family finances and plan how you will support your child as well as the cost of adoption.
 Be mindful of the costs of support services, counseling, and resources that may also come with the adoption process, before, during, and after your child comes home.
 Consulting with a family coach will assist you in answering these questions.

 Are you prepared spiritually for adoption?
 Adopting a child is a spiritual journey.
 To answer this question, you may need to seek the assistance of a spiritual leader or an adoption coach who can help you work through the questions you have about adoption and your spirituality.
-Parenting is a life changing event.
+Parenting is a life-changing event.
 How are you preparing for this major change in your life?
 Make sure you are ready!

 Are you prepared socially for adoption?
 Not everyone knows how to handle the social challenges surrounding adoption.
 While adoption is intensely personal, one should not forget that it can impact one's life socially.
 Do you feel prepared to talk about adopting a child?
 How will you react to the responses of others as you go through the process?
 Are you prepared to deal with social stigmas, misconceptions, and opinions regarding adoption?

 Are you prepared for the commitment of adoption and parenthood?
 This is a lifetime commitment – one of the most significant decisions you will make.
 Do you feel ready for this?
 Are you ready to be a parent?
 Are you ready to take on everything that comes along with raising a child, both the good and the bad?
-For couples, GIFT also offers the Prepare/Enrich online inventory for those considering adoption.
+For couples, Growing Intentional Families Together also offers the Prepare/Enrich online inventory for those considering adoption.
 Find your areas of strength, identify your areas of challenge and create unity as a couple and as a new family.